 Penn State University: ‘Increase the Light’

-This year the Jewish community at Penn State wanted to ‘increase the light’ and come together to celebrate the first night of Hanukkah.
-The event featured the lighting of a 12 foot tall menorah, music, dancing, traditional Hanukkah foods, and prizes.
-It was organized in response to a hate crime on campus (the perpetrators were caught and charged), but the organizers hoped to reach out and warm the hearts of more than just the Jewish community.
+This year, the Jewish community at Penn State wanted to ‘increase the light’ and come together to celebrate the first night of Hanukkah.
+The event featured the lighting of a 12 foot tall menorah, music, dancing, traditional Hanukkah foods, and also prizes.
+It was organized in response to a hate crime on campus (the perpetrators were caught and charged).
+But, the organizers hoped to reach out and warm the hearts of more than just the Jewish community.
 “Today, to people of all faiths, the Hanukkah holiday serves as a symbol and message of the triumph of freedom over oppression, of spirit over matter, of light over darkness,” said Rabbi Hershy Gourarie.
 Many hope to make the event an annual tradition.

 College of St. Benedict & St. John’s University: All is Calm — The Christmas Truce of 1914